Ruben Studdard: 2013–2014: The Biggest Loser and Unconditional Love

 Studdard joined the cast of the fifteenth season of the NBC weight loss competition show The Biggest Loser, and was credited as its first-ever celebrity contestant.
 At 6'3 and 462 pounds, Studdard had the highest starting weight and BMI of the entire cast.
 A member of the show's Red Team, Studdard was first eliminated in the fourth week after he failed to make his weight loss goal.
 However, because opposing coach Jillian Michaels had given her team caffeine pills in violation of the rules, Studdard's elimination was voided and he returned before once again being eliminated during the competition's eighth week.

 At the show's finale on February 4, 2014 (which coincided with the release of Studdard's newest album, Unconditional Love), it was revealed that he had lost a total of 119 pounds for an ending weight of 343 pounds.
 Studdard credited the weight loss for improving his ability to perform onstage.
 During the finale, Studdard also performed his new album's lead single, "Meant to Be", accompanied by the song's co-writer and producer, David Foster, on piano.

 Unconditional Love is Studdard's sixth studio album and first with his new label, Verve Records.
 Foster, who has won 16 Grammy Awards, was the executive producer of the disc, which primarily consists of covers of love songs along with two originals, including "Meant to Be".
 Studdard has called it "the album that everybody expected from me when I won American Idol."
 The album features collaborations with Stevie Wonder, Lalah Hathaway, and Eric Benet, and includes covers of songs originally performed by artists such as Paul McCartney, Donny Hathaway, Bonnie Raitt, Marvin Gaye, and Peabo Bryson.
 Since its release, the album has received some of Studdard's best reviews of his career.
 According to critics, the album "finds Studdard at the top of his game vocally" and he hits his stride, "exuding grace, confidence and class" as he successfully positions himself as a "stylish crooner".
-Unconditional Love debuted at #46 on the Billboard 200 and #7 on Billboard's R&B Albums chart.
+Unconditional Love debuted at No. 46 on the Billboard 200 and #7 on Billboard's R&B Albums chart.

 Studdard supported the release of Unconditional Love with the national Born Again Tour with his collaborator Lalah Hathaway.